tcnksm/dutyme/README.md

 Normally, the on-call persion is fixed for a certain time (e.g., 1 week or 2 weeks) and rotated after that period.
 This works fine but has some issues.
 In working time, we deploy and operate a lot of time even though we are not the on-call.
 And sometimes that operation triggers alerts (because of components or because of type of job).
 This means no matter who the operator is, alerts are sent to the on-call persion.

 Who adds changes or does something can fix issue fast (because he/she knows better about that).
-So when alerts are fired, the operator on that time should receive alerts.
-And even in on-call, we nomarlly focus on our own task if there's no incident.
+So when alerts are fired, its operator should receive alerts and handle it first.
+In addition to that, even in on-call, we nomarlly focus on our own task if no incident happens.
 If we receive alerts, we are disturbed.
-I want to avoid to disturb the primary by my operation and be disturbed by someones operation.
+I want to avoid to disturb the on-call person by my operation and be disturbed by someones operation, too.
 That's why I made this tool.

 ## DEMO